jyellick/obc-docs/api/SandboxSetup.md

 ```

 ###Window 1 (validating peer)
 **Note:** To run with security enabled, first modify the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) configuration file to set the <b>security.enabled</b> value to 'true' before building the peer executable.
 Alternatively, you can enable security by running the peer with OPENCHAIN_SECURITY_ENABLED=true.
 To enable privacy and confidentiality of transactions (requires security to be enabled), modify the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml) configuration file to set the <b>security.privacy</b> value to 'true' as well.
-Alternatively, you can enable pricacy by running the peer with OPENCHAIN_SECURITY_PRIVACY=true.
+Alternatively, you can enable privacy by running the peer with OPENCHAIN_SECURITY_PRIVACY=true.

-Build and run the peer process to enable security:
+Build and run the peer process to enable security and privacy:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     go build